LightWave 2018 Training

 Ubercam 3 contains all of Ubercam 2.x plus rewrites of all of the 2.x cameras and several new cameras, in a rolling update format.
 New cameras will be released once every 1-2 weeks, and existing users will receive free upgrades on those cameras.

 Liberty3D UberCam 2.6 for LightWave3D 9.3.1 - LightWave 2015 (and beyond!)

 More Awesome Cameras and tools for LightWave3D that you can use in production right away.
 We have updated our VR Cameras in this release to provide for "back seam" free rendering as well as a completely re-written algorithm for our VR Stereo Camera giving you the best stereoscopic rendering for VR video out there.

 You get the following Cameras:

-Liberty3D VR Stereoscopic Camera (New in 2.1) Make Stereoscopic Spherical 360 Degree VR Video!
+Liberty3D VR Stereoscopic Camera (New in 2.1) The ultimate solution for creating stereoscopic Spherical 360 Degree VR Video!

 Liberty3D Spherical Camera (Updated for 2.0!)

 Liberty3d 4-Up Camera (Updated for 2.0!)